The Library has computers available for public use. Click here to see our Computer and Internet Acceptable Use Policy.

 The Print Release Station will remain open for 10 minutes after the computer labs close.
 Print jobs will stay in the print queue for 8 hours.

 Public computers are available on a first-come, first-served basis.
-The adult and teen computer labs allow for sessions of up to 2 hours per day.
-This time allotment will automatically adjust to account for automatic shutdown of the lab if you log into a computer within two hours of the Library’s closing time.
+The adult and teen computer labs allow for sessions of up to 1 hour per day.
+This time allotment will automatically adjust to account for automatic shutdown of the lab if you log into a computer within 1 hour of the Library’s closing time.
 If a patron has not used their entire allotted time, the remaining time will freeze upon proper logout and may be used later in the day.
-For example, if a patron logs into a computer in the morning and logs out after 30 minutes, they will still have an hour and a half remaining if they log back in a few hours later.
-When the computer lab is not full, computer sessions may be extended in 15-minute increments up to a total of two additional hours.
+For example, if a patron logs into a computer in the morning and logs out after 30 minutes, they will still have 30 minutes remaining if they log back in a few hours later.
+When the computer lab is not full, computer sessions may be extended in 15-minute increments up to a total of 1 additional hour.

 Instructions for how to log off of the computers are posted clearly on the desktop of each computer.
 Patrons must log out using the appropriate “End Session / Log Off” button to log out of the Library’s time management system.
 Logging out any other way or shutting the computer down during the session will result in the patron’s allotted time continuing to run in the background.
 Staff will not give a guest pass in place of time that has expired due to improper logout.